Ziff Davis (ZD)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Ziff Davis.

 We cheer for all companies making their customers lives easier, but in the case of Ziff Davis, we’ll be cheering from the sidelines.
-To begin with, its revenue growth was weak over the last five years.
-And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
-On top of that, its declining adjusted operating margin shows the business has become less efficient.
+First off, its revenue growth was weak over the last five years.
+While its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its cash profitability fell over the last five years.

-Ziff Davis’s P/E ratio based on the next 12 months is 4.5x.
+Ziff Davis’s P/E ratio based on the next 12 months is 4.2x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.